mopidy/mopidy-gmusic/README.rst

 - Add LRU cache for All Access albums and tracks.
 - Increment Google's play count when 2/3 of the track has been played.
 (PR:
   #51)
+- Let gmusicapi use the device's MAC address as device ID by default.

 v0.3.0 (2014-01-28)